alhockly/FRIDAY-JAVA/README.md

 # Current functionality
 - Find all Nodes on a local network (brute force + subnet clues)
 - Communication by http with Node
-- CMUSphinx Voice Recognition
+- Porcupine hotword detection /Google speech API
-- localhost webserver interface
+- Webserver interface

 FRIDAY is my ongoing attempt at creating an AI.
 The main functionality is around web interfacing and typical PA type things, but the eventual goal is to combine this with learning algorithms that will allow FRIDAY's activity to be intuitively programmed by the user.